Charles Holmes. 1923 to 2014.

 I went to the Infants school from age five to eight and from eight to eleven at the Green School, which no longer exists.

-This was at the top of Green Bank which meant that I walked up and down the bank (Green Road) twice a day.
+that I walked up and down the bank (Green Road) twice a day.
 Mind you, there wasn’t the traffic there is now.

 Mr. Mott was our headmaster.
 At the age of eleven we had what was called the scholarship which was in two parts.
 The first part you sat at the school.